nickersan/tn-query-mono/tn-query-java/README.md

 }
 ```

-An instance of `com.tn.query.java.JavaQueryParser` could be created as follows:
+An instance of `com.tn.query.java.JavaPredicateFactory` could be created as follows:
 ```java
 QueryParser<Predicate<Target>> queryParser = new JavaQueryParser<>(
   List.of(